wit-ai/wit-ios/README.md

 The SDK can capture intents and entities from:

-- the microphone of the device
+- the microphone of the device (legacy GET /message API only)
 - text